gjk4all/NMEA2000-Relay-Controller/README.md

 - Reacts on NMEA2000 PGN 60928 - ISO Address Claim messages to resolve address conflicts
 - Reacts on NMEA2000 PGN 127502 - Switch Bank Control messages to switch relays
 - Reacts to request for PGN 126996 Product Information
+- Reacts to request for PGN 126998 Configuration Information
 - Reacts on request for PGN 126464 PGN List, sends TX list and RX list (2 responces)
 - Reacts to PGN 60160 ISO Transport Protocol DT (for PGN 65240)
 - Reacts to PGN 60416 ISO Transport Protocol CM (BAM announcement for PGN 65240)